Working with Strings in Zig: A Comprehensive Guide

 ;

 A multi-line string literal starts and ends with \\ and doesn’t process any escape sequences.
-This is super handy for embedding long text blocks without worrying about formatting.
+This is particularly useful for embedding long text blocks without worrying about formatting.

 To get the length of a string in bytes, you can use the .len property.
 Keep in mind this is the number of bytes, not necessarily the number of characters.